alshedivat/al-folio/README.md

 $ bundle exec jekyll serve --lsi
 ```

+To see the template running, open your browser and go to `http://localhost:4000`.
+You should see a copy of the theme's demo website.
 Now, feel free to customize the theme however you like.
-After you are done, **commit** your final changes.
+After you are done, remember to **commit** your final changes.

 ---